lateralblast/clq/README.md

 - Has support for multiple answer questions (i.e. choose to or more correct answers)
 - Keeps track of correct and wrong answers providing a tally at the end
 - Allows quiting at anytime with 'q'
+- Ability to ask questions in random order

 Possible future features:

 - Better answer input handing
-- Randomising order of questions
 - Randomising choices
 - Support for opposite choice questions (i.e. chose two or more wrong answers)